Developmental Endocrinology Research Group

 Dr M Guftar Shaikh

-Dr M Guftar Shaikh graduated from the University of Aberdeen.
-He started his specialist paediatric training and undertook his MD research at the Birmingham Children's Hospital, before moving to Manchester Children's Hospital to complete his paediatric endocrine/diabetes training.
-He took up his current consultant post at the Royal Hospital for Sick Children, Yorkhill in 2008.
-He is the clinical lead for the endocrine service and is primarily involved in clinical services.
-His research / clinical interests include late effects of childhood cancer, pathological obesity and Prader Willi syndrome, as well as transition of endocrine care from paediatrics to adult services.
+Dr M Guftar Shaikh has been working as a Consultant Paediatric Endocrinologist at the Royal Hospital for Children, Glasgow, since 2008.
+Guftar is the clinical lead for the endocrine service and is primarily involved in clinical services.
+His research / clinical interests include late effects of childhood cancer, congenital hyperinsulinism and Prader Willi syndrome, as well as transition of endocrine care from paediatrics to adult services.
+He is actively involved in teaching both undergraduate and postgraduate students, as well as being involved in training UK paediatric endocrinology and diabetes trainees.

 Dr Sheila Shepherd